 “Blockchain” – one of the most popular buzzwords in logistics and supply chain industries these days.

-During the first half of the year, we have seen UPS, BNSF Railway, GE and others joining the Blockchain in Transport Alliance (BiTA), which is putting efforts to develop the industry standards for blockchain.
+During the last 2 years, we have seen UPS, BNSF Railway, GE and others joining the Blockchain in Transport Alliance (BiTA), which is putting efforts to develop the industry standards for blockchain.
 Meanwhile, IBM partnered with Maersk, the world’s largest shipping company, to establish their own blockchain joint venture which is now joined by CMA CGM and MSC.

 But unfortunately, the progress is not as rapid as it seems.
 The logistics giants are testing the technology by backing closed, permission-based blockchain initiatives, which are bound to limit their effectiveness in the long-term.

 The Return of the Intranet?

 To imagine the current state of Blockchain in the industry, think about the intranet, which was once used to limit access to a closed network.
 Existing blockchain solutions are trying to do the same but do you hear anyone talking about the intranet anymore?

 “To imagine the current state of Blockchain in the industry, think about the intranet, which was once used to limit access to a closed network.
 Existing blockchain solutions are trying to do the same but do you hear anyone talking about the intranet anymore?”

 Just as the internet eventually overthrew the intranet as the main technology, permissionless blockchains will do the same, and deliver real disruption to supply chain and logistics industries in the process.
 Not only do such blockchains enable a greater level of transparency, but they also open up the playing field for smaller players to compete against logistics giants.
 However, several things must happen before they do.